Test yourself before you commit. Find out what you want and what you can’t. You can thank me later

 - The utilitarian fudge: “But this is supposed to be good for society.”

-- The underdog Stockholm syndrome: “I actually agree with that role.
+- The Stockholm syndrome born out of not seeing any other way: “I actually agree with that role.
 I would choose that myself.
 People need to be told what to do.”
-(Read: I would never challenge the stronger, because I’m a coward, so I don’t even do it in words – and that sounds like I still have integrity.)
+(Read: I would never challenge the system because it is stronger, and I’m a coward.
+But if I manage to love it, that will feel and look like integrity.)

 We conform and comply and even use the same excuses.
-Comfy and cozy if you manage to kill of the last shred of doubt in your mind.
+Comfy and cozy if you manage to kill off the last shred of doubt in your mind.

-When you stopped crying, shrug and commit to make the best out of it.
+When you stopped feeling pity for yourself, shrug and commit to make the best out of it.

 You can express your uniqueness in some other way.
-Like starting to live on the outside too.
+Like starting to live on the outside as well – not just hiding as an anxious little boy inside your own head, never touching the controls, never influencing what you do with your life.

 Step 2: Just do it!